Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 This is why I have used 15 different routers with Comcast Xfinity for over four weeks.
 After testing each for several factors, such as internet speed, WiFi coverage, device handling capacity, security, etc., I’ve finalized my top picks.

 Get the best!
-I surveyed around 400 readers of Approved Modems, and 325 of them got the Netgear RAXE500.
+I surveyed around 400 readers, and 325 of them got the Netgear RAXE500.

 Netgear Nighthawk RAXE500 Overview